pablorodrig16/Getting-and-cleaning-data-course-project/CodeBook.md

 - 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-**Tidy datasets:**

-1) mean_std_dataset: this dplyr tbl objet holds 68 variables:

-  * row 1: subject number.
-Its range is from 1 to 30.
-  * row 2: activity.
-It has 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-  * row 3 to 68: these variables contain among train and test data set those with the mean and standard deviation for each measurement:

-        - time domain body linear acceleration on the 3 axis (X,Y,Z)
-        - time domain gravity acceleration on the 3 axis (X,Y,Z)
-        - time domain body linear acceleration (Jerk signal) on the 3 axis (X,Y,Z)
-        - time domain body linear angular velocity on the 3 axis (X,Y,Z)
-        - time domain body linear angular velocity (Jerk signal) on the 3 axis (X,Y,Z)
-        - magnitudes (Euclidean norm) of the all the previous 3 dimensional variables (one variable for each)
-        - frequency domain body linear acceleration on the 3 axis (X,Y,Z)
-        - frequency domain body linear acceleration (Jerk signal) on the 3 axis (X,Y,Z)
-        - frequency domain body linear angular velocity on the 3 axis (X,Y,Z)
-        - frequency domain body linear acceleration magnitude
-        - frequency domain body linear acceleration (Jerk signal) magnitude
-        - frequency domain linear angular velocity magnitude
-        - frequency domain linear angular velocity (Jerk signal) magnitude

-X, Y and Z axis measurements are included in separated variables.
-I used grep function to find those variables names containing 'mean()' and 'std()' in the original test and train data set.
-All measurements values are unitless, they are normalized with a range from -1 to 1.
-To improve the legibility of these complex variables names I changed them from the raw data files as follows.
-The names includes first 'time' or 'frequency' domain, then the measurement ('BodyLinearAcceleration', 'GravityAcceleration' or 'BodyAngularVelocity', 'Jerk' and/or 'Magnitud' if applies), then if it is the 'mean' or the standard deviation ('std') and finally the axis ('X','Y', or 'Z') if applies.

-2) summary_std_dataset: this dplyr tbl objets holds 68 variables:

-  * row 1: subject number.
-Its range is from 1 to 30.
-  * row 2: activity.
-It has 6 values ((WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING))
-  * row 3 to 68: these variables contains the mean values per patient and activity from mean_std_dataset.
-First I grouped the mean_std_dataset tbl object by patient and activity (using dplyr::group_by function) and then I passed it through dplyr::summarise_each function to calculate mean values for each group.
-Values are also unitless, they are normalized between [-1,1].

-  Finally summary_st_dataset is saved in 'new_dataset.txt' file according with the project instructions.

 *Reference:*